2012 North Texas Mean Green football team

-The 2012 North Texas Mean Green football team represented the University of North Texas in the 2012 NCAA Division I FBS football season.
-It was led by second-year head coach Dan McCarney and played its home games at Apogee Stadium.
-It was the Mean Green's 12th and final season as members of the Sun Belt Conference (SBC); the school joined Conference USA on July 1, 2013.
-The team finished with a record of four wins and eight losses (4–8 overall, 3–5 in the SBC) to finish seventh in the conference.
+The 2012 North Texas Mean Green football team represented the University of North Texas as a member of the Sun Belt Conference during the 2012 NCAA Division I FBS football season.
+Led by second-year head coach Dan McCarney, the Mean Green compiled an overall record of 4–8 with a mark 3–5 in conference play, tying for sixth place in Sun Belt.
+The team played home games at Apogee Stadium in Denton, Texas.

 After the completion of the 2011 season, McCarney focused on continuing the momentum created during the team's last game against the Middle Tennessee Blue Raiders.
 25 players signed letters of intent to play for the Mean Green, and the team's spring practice ended with an intrasquad scrimmage.
 The team announced its schedule in March 2012, which included five opponents that were bowl eligible in 2011.
 The season opened with a road loss to the LSU Tigers and a home opening win against the Texas Southern Tigers.
 The team began conference play with a loss to the Troy Trojans.
 The season reached its zenith when the Mean Green defeated the Louisiana–Lafayette Ragin' Cajuns in a nationally televised game on October 16, but the team only won one of its remaining five games to finish with its eighth straight losing season.

+This was the Mean Green's 12th and final season competing in the Sun Belt.
+North Texas joined Conference USA on July 1, 2013.